The Neighborhood Fighting Not to Be Forgotten

 These days, Nails-Alford can only rely on the fading memories she has from adolescence: a jewelry store, a drugstore, the hair salon down the street.
 And after three years of trying to get her family home listed, she can only allocate so much time to getting her stories memorialized.
 “Our community lost, through no fault of its own, twice,” she told me.
 Committed as she might be, she is exhausted.

-On the 100th anniversary of the massacre, on May 31, we’ll hear about the dead who didn’t get proper burials, for whom Tulsans and archeologists are still searching.
+On the 100th anniversary of the massacre, on May 31, we’ll hear about the dead who didn’t get proper burials, for whom Tulsans and archaeologists are still searching.
 We’ll watch documentaries and fictionalized accounts of what happened.
 But even as the massacre has entered public consciousness in a way it never has before, the day-to-day lives of Black Tulsans are still shaped by the ghosts of history and the knowledge that wrongs have not been righted.
 In that sense, Tulsa is unremarkable.
 Like much of America, it is starting to acknowledge its past.
 But it hasn’t begun to repair it.

 Next: Read Anya Groner on the Louisiana chemical plants thriving off of slavery